When your loved one passes away, the last thing you want to do is deal with legal or estate issues.

 How can our lawyers help?

-If you are an executor or a next of kin, our Sydney probate lawyers can assist you to obtain a grant of probate or letters of administration from the Supreme Court of New South Wales in Sydney.
+If you are an executor or a next of kin, our probate solicitors can assist you to obtain a grant of probate or letters of administration from the Supreme Court of New South Wales in Sydney.

 Before you come to see us, you should first gather information about all assets and debts of the deceased.
 You should bring copies of all important documents, including financial statements, the original will and the original death certificate.